Painful intelligence: What AI can tell us about human suffering: Suffering due to self-needs

 \chapter{Suffering due to self-needs}

-In addition to frustration, we identified another cause of suffering in Chapter~\ref{suffering.ch}: loosely speaking, suffering related to self.
+In addition to frustration, Chapter~\ref{suffering.ch} identified another cause of suffering: threats to the intactness of the person, or the \textit{self}.
+In this chapter, I consider the concept of self, while the concept of threat is treated in the next chapter.

 Self is a concept with a bewildering array of meanings.
 Psychology, philosophy, and neuroscience offer a multitude of definitions, and I can make no claim to treat the concept comprehensively. {self-needs|see{self, needs}} I focus here on two meanings of ``self'' directly related to suffering.
 First, self as the target of evaluation of some kind of long-term success of the agent.
 The human brain, in particular, has a system that constantly evaluates the agent, checking whether the goals set were reached or rewards obtained, and seeks to improve its general performance.
-Second, we have self as the target of self-preservation, or survival instinct: all animals have behavioural tendencies to avoid death or organic damage.
+Second, we have self as the target of self-preservation, or survival instinct: all animals have behavioral tendencies to avoid death or organic damage.
 (A third meaning of self, related to control, will be treated in Chapter~\ref{control.ch}, and the concept of self-awareness, in Chapter~\ref{consciousness.ch}.)

 Such self-evaluation and self-preservation are computational mechanisms which are constantly operating in animals, and it is easy to justify their computational utility for any intelligent agent.
-Although at first sight, these aspects of self may seem to provide a mechanism for suffering which is completely different from frustration, I will also show how they are related to frustration of internal, higher-level goals and rewards.
+Although at first sight, these aspects of self may seem to provide a mechanism for suffering which is completely different from frustration, this chapter shows how they are related to frustration of internal, higher-level goals and rewards.
 As the title of this chapter indicates, these aspects of self can thus be seen as needs, or desires, and they can be frustrated.